ruffoa/QTap/README.md

 The app currently supports API version 21 and newer.
 This unfortunately means that cool Java 8 features like default or static methods in interfaces are not possible.

+Each subfolder src\java subfolder has a readme explaining the contents and each java file is documented per Javadoc standards.

 ## Website

 There are files hosted at qtap.engsoc.queensu.ca in the top level of this project.
 Most of these files are used for general purposes that